cwru-non-academic/3D_Models_PIT/README.md

 # Repo Specific Details

-An app to be used with a touchscreen mobile device to gather psychometric intensity data on 3D models like hands, feet, and other body parts.
+An app designed to gather psychometric intensity data on 3D models like hands, feet, and other body parts.
+Currently, only a hand model is supported.
+Data is saved in a CSV file format and can be modified using different software.
+Once analysis is complete, a file with the same format can be loaded back into the software for visualization.

 # Unity Project Setup (PLEASE READ)